orgitcog/neural-nestor-gauge-logic/docs/Assessment.md

 - Of course, further verification work still needs to be done to be sure they're right!

 ### What's Good
 The fold-out UI in each of the examples in the web app is nice because you can separately conceal or reveal each step of the computation separately.
 As a program, Tensor Logic allows for concise, elegant psuedo-code in the examples.
 The fold-out UI works quite smoothly showing you the details, once step at a time, if you use the Next and Previous navigation buttons provided in each of the examples.
-The UI is still not as slick as I would like it.
+However, if are several steps to examples, you'll need scroll the view window to see the next step.
+- I created a test to allow the chatbot iteratively try fixes and test them, however, "I just got: Failed to run review: insufficient funds."
+So I am taking this as a omen to stop.

 ### What's Really Good